Welcome to today's edition of the Rush 24-7 podcast.

 She's not the smartest anything in the world, much less woman or lawyer.

-But anyway, I I um I I just I I'm stunned when I go in, and it's not just Connecticut.
+But anyway, I just, I'm stunned when I go in there.

 Jimmy Dunn puts it on.

-And and uh even even there, I run into people, what about what about Hillary?
+And even there, I run into people.

 I think it's the whole Northeast.

-I I just I I think the whole Northeast, I guess all they have is the New York Times, and all they've got is the network news, and they and they and they they haven't yet gotten a signal of what's happening out there in Red State America.
+I think the whole Northeast, I guess all they have is the New York Times and all they've got is the network news.

-Perot or yesterday morning, Monday morning that uh that Janine Pierrot announced that she was gonna run.
+And then I guess it was, what was it, Sunday that Pereira let it Perrault or yesterday morning, Monday morning that Janine Pirot announced that she was going to run.

 And lo and behold, here's the story.

-And of course, the um there are other stories other than this first one that the AP regaled everybody with, and all of them just kind of glance over the problems that Hillary has with her husband, I guess, because she's already endured them and triumphed over them.
+And of course, there are other stories other than this first one that the AP regaled everybody with, and all of them just kind of glance over the problems that Hillary has with her husband, I guess, because she's already endured them and triumphed over them.

-Janine Pyrrho is pro-gun control.
+Janine Pirrot is pro-gun control.

-Janine Pyrrho, when it comes to social issues, pretty moderate, some say liberal Republican, but when it comes to fiscal issues, she is for tax cuts, she is opposed to big government, she's tough on crime, she's the Westchester County DA.
+Janine Pirrot, when it comes to social issues, pretty moderate, some say liberal Republican, but when it comes to fiscal issues, she is for tax cuts.

-Janine Pir Pierrot could could storm over to Hillary's lector in a debate, and there need to be debates, lots of debates, because it will not take much to show that Hillary Clinton is not just head and shoulders above everybody that walks in.
+And there need to be debates, lots of debates, because it will not take much to show that Hillary Clinton is not just head and shoulders above everybody that walks in.

 Well, now here's the thinking on this.

-The thinking is that all she's gonna do is run for re-election and quit and run for the presidency, and that would give Janine Pierrot something to campaign with.
+The thinking is that all she's going to do is run for re-election and quit and run for the presidency.

-She's gonna cost her money.
+She's going to cost her money.

-There's also the fact that no Senator has ever come from the Senate and gone straight to the White House and John F. Kennedy did it in 1960.
+There's also the fact that no senator has ever come from the Senate and gone straight to the White House and John F. Kennedy did it in 1960.

 Her prize is the White House.

-But once the once the TV buys start, she can buy ad time up in upstate New York pretty cheaply, and so she can spend a lot up there and get some name ID and recognition pretty fast.
+And so she can spend a lot up there and get some name ID and recognition pretty fast.

-If Hillary gets down to the 12 to 15 point margin, she'll just quit while she's ahead and then spend the next two years uh touring the country, learning about America, preparing for her presidential run uh for 2008.
+If Hillary gets down to the 12 to 15 point margin, she'll just quit while she's ahead and then spend the next two years touring the country, learning about America, preparing for her presidential run for 2008.

-She's gonna be doing that anyway.
+She's going to be doing that anyway.

-I mean, she she if she wins her Senate seat in two six, two oh six, you're not gonna see her in the Senate much, she'll be in New Hampshire and Iowa and all these other places.
+I mean, if she wins her Senate seat in 2020, you're not going to see her in the Senate much.

-We have some audio from Janine Pierrot.
+We have some audio from Janine Pirrow.

 She was on Fox and Friends today.